boettiger-lab/gym_wildfire/README.md

 So far, we have the following environments defined:

-- `wildfireCA-v0`: This defines a wildfire cellular automata model.
-The dynamics here are very simple and the agent is allowed to do prevantative burns in 8 cells at each timestep.
+- `wildfireCA-v0`: This defines a wildfire cellular automata model, based off of [Alexandridis et al.](https://www.sciencedirect.com/science/article/abs/pii/S0096300308004943).
+The dynamics here are quite simple, allowing for wind, variation in vegetation type and density, and elevation.
+The agent is allowed to do a variable number of preventative burns per evolution.

-## Future Directions

-After finding some decent agent behavior on this first environment, we plan on building additional cellular automata models that have more complex and accurate dynamics.
-Additionally, we will probably change the action space to be more realistic.
-The inspiration for creating this environment came from the recent [Purnomo et al. paper](https://www.sciencedirect.com/science/article/pii/S1540748920306490), which shows that cellular automata models can be very accurate for describing peat moss fires.